MLeidel/CodeScriber/CSdoc.md

 However, the "Ace" library is loaded from a CDN.
 This editor is written completely in
 scripting languages: HTML, CSS, Javascript, Python3, making CodeScriber almost completely hack-able.

-CodeScriber is _housed_ in a python script that communicates with the HTML (Gtk WebKit2 engine,
+CodeScriber is _housed_ in a python script that communicates with Javascript (Gtk WebKit2 engine,
 edgechromium for Windows) via the pywebview python module.
 See diagram below.
 This design provides access to both the Internet and the user's host machine.